bn-l/blog/content/posts/14-12-22-git-overview.md

 ---
-title: "Clear overview of git"
+title: "Git under the hood"
 description: "No verbiage, no nonsense, not written for SEO.
 Immediately actionable.
 Assumes CS knowledge and only some git."
 date: 2022-12-14
 draft: false